 This course can be completed as part of an apprenticeship.
 Enquire today to check the eligibility requirements.

-Non-apprenticeship pathways for trade-related qualifications allow you to have your industry skills assessed through recognition of prior learning (RPL) and undertake gap training to gain a trade qualification.
+Non‑apprenticeship pathways for trade‑related qualifications allow you to have your industry skills assessed through recognition of prior learning (RPL) and complete any required gap training to gain a trade qualification.

-Be at least 21 years of age, as evidenced by photo identification.
+You must be at least 21 years of age, shown by photo ID.

-Have at least 2 years of work experience in this occupation or trade, as evidenced by employee records such as your resume and/or letters from your employers.
+You must have at least 2 years of work experience in the relevant occupation or trade, confirmed by your resume or letters from employers.

-Be currently employed in the relevant industry, as evidenced by a letter from your employer.
+You must be currently employed in the relevant industry, confirmed by a letter from your employer.

 During your study you'll need to provide your teacher with the following evidence: